Swapping Of The Guard: French, British Troops Mark Entente Cordiale - UrduPoint

 Macron and British ambassador to France Menna Rawlings on Monday morning watched British guards taking part in the changing of the guard outside his Elysee Palace.

-French guards were to do the same in London outside Buckingham Palace, the official residence of King Charles III.
+French guards then did the same in London outside Buckingham Palace, the official residence of King Charles III.

 At the Elysee, 16 members of the Number 7 Company Coldstream Guards of the UK embassy, wearing their traditional bearskin hats, relieved French counterparts from the first infantry regiment.